“I’ve got my spine, I’ve got my orange crush”

 Listen to the More Recipes About Music & Food Spotify Playlist

 Yes – I know there is already a drink called “Orange Crush”.
-I also know it is a dreadful concoction of artificial everything and tastes like orange colored hell.
+I also know it is a dreadful concoction of artificial everything and tastes like orange-colored hell.
 I grew up on crap orange soda.
+When I say “childhood nostalgia” I mean I loved Faygo Orange Soda even though it is in fact crap soda.
 Even with the whole small craft beverage explosion, I have yet to find a great orange soda.
-The answer – as usual – was to make it myself.
+The answer, as usual, was to make it myself.

 Makes 1 drink